CLSherrod/clsherrod.github.io/_drafts/review/2008-01-08-the-elders.md

 permalink: "/the-elders/"
 ---
 <p>Richard Branson along with Peter Gabriel started The Elders.
 A great idea.
 They are people the world trust and are free from politica, military and economic pressures.</p>
-<blockquote><p>We are moving to a global village and yet we don't have our global elders.
+>We are moving to a global village and yet we don't have our global elders.
 The Elders could be a group who have the trust of the world, who can speak freely, be fiercely independent,  and respond fast and flexibly in conflict situations.</p></blockquote>
 <p><a href="http://www.theelders.org/" rel="nofollow">The Elders :: theElders.org</a></p>